enes-kaplan/vue3-table/README.md

 | ----------- | ----------- | ---- |
 | currentPage | Page to start at | `Number` |
 | perPage     | How many rows to show per page | `Number` |

+### locale
+Required: false

+Default: `'en-US'`

+This property is used for deciding locale for sorting and filtering.

+### isFilterable
+Required: false

+Default: `false`

+If set to true, adds a row under column headers for filtering that column (if that column's `isFilterable` property is set to true).

+### striped
+Required: false

+Default: `false`

+If set to true, adds stripes to the even rows.